discord-net/Discord.Net/docs/faq/basics/basic-operations.md

 ## How do I add reactions to a message?

-Any entities that implement [IUserMessage] has an [AddReactionAsync] method.
+Any entity that implements [IUserMessage] has an [AddReactionAsync] method.
 This method expects an [IEmote] as a parameter.
 In Discord.Net, an Emote represents a server custom emote, while an Emoji is a Unicode emoji (standard emoji).
 Both [Emoji] and [Emote]